Settings

 In the section, you can:

-Enter sleep mode.
-Your administrator can configure sleep mode, for example, activation by pressing the power button.
+Enter Sleep Mode.
+Your administrator can configure the sleep mode, for example, to activate it by pressing the power button;

-Restart OS.
-After clicking, the operating system and the terminal's visual interface (VCS) will restart;
+Reboot OS.
+After pressing, the operating system and the terminal's visual interface (VCS) will reboot.